-Every day, up to 400 Cronuts are sold for $ 5 in his shop.
+Every day, up to 400 Cronuts are sold for around $5 in his shop.
 New Yorkers make long hours to buy a maximum of two Cronuts per person.
 This pastry is so successful in the US that the inventor was invited to The Tonight Show of Jimmy Fallon!

 How is made the Cronut?

 The Cronut is made from a croissant dough with the shape of a donut.
-Then, the French cooker fried it and filled the inside with cream pastry and put icing sugar on the top.
+Then, the French cook fried it and filled the inside with cream pastry, and put icing sugar on the top.
 It took him two months to manage to create this recipe, mixing the recipe of the croissant and the recipe of the donut.

 Where to buy the Cronut?

 There is only one place to buy the real, the original Cronut at the shop of Dominique Ansel in New York City: Dominique Ansel Bakery (And now in London).
 There is also a black market on the internet so someone can buy a Cronut for you.
 This solution can be quite pricey, two Cronuts would cost you around $70, if you feel hungrier the dozen would cost you around $1000!
 I cannot believe it!

 Another solution way cheaper, you can buy the “French Donut” made by one of the competitors of Dominique Ansel named Olivier Dessyn.
 This French baker copied the product of Dominique Ansel by taking advantage of this new opportunity business about the trendy Cronut.
 It took him only five weeks to produce his own Cronut in order to compete with Dominique Ansel.
 The big plus of buying from him?
 You can get it without waiting hours outside in the early morning and you would not be limited to buy only two Cronuts!